florianrusch/vue3-quagga2/README.md

-> # ⚠️ This project is still unter the initial development and was not released so far!
+> # ⚠️ This project is still in the early stages of development and has not yet been released!

 # vue3-quagga2 - A barcode scanner component for Vue3